timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Lessons are guides, but you can really do whatever you want.
 * The emphasis is on self discovery.
 * Lessons are interesting when they challenge us; can you draw this shape?
-  - and provide just enough information to figure it out
+  - and provide a new concept to achieve it

 * Getting started in Power Turtle is easy
   - but there is an even bigger barrier to learning Clojure for the majority of people;